Yuxin29/Yuxin29/README.md

 - Collaborate across disciplines and communicate clearly with diverse teams and clients.
 - Working in complex projects with precision and attention to detail.

 As I grow as a software engineer, I’m eager to apply this mindset to real-world tech problems.
-Currently I’m seeking a summer job in Software Engineering in 2026.
 Reach me by email: yuxin.29.wu@gmail.c

 About Hive Helsinki: https://www.hive.fi/about-hive/